Considering building solid flower beds to add value to your home? Once again, back to one of my favorite quotes...

 Unless you plan on watering by hand, take the time and the money to have a pro-Irrigation system installed.

 Back to the flower beds.
-When landscaping try to use some sort of gravel or stone to separate your Houston home from the landscape.
+When landscaping try to use some sort of gravel or stone to separate your Austin home from the landscape.
 This is good for so many reasons for landscaping in Austin, TX.

 Most of your Austin landscapers use black dyed mulch.
-If a customer insist on this mulch landscaping Houston TX will install it.

 When landscaping with these mulches it actually builds the organic content of the flower beds.